yegappan/lsp/README.md

-:LspDiagFirst|Display the first diagnostic message for the current buffer :LspDiagHighlightDisable|Disable diagnostic message highlights :LspDiagHighlightEnable|Enable diagnostic message highlights :LspDiagNext|Display the next diagnostic message after the current line :LspDiagPrev|Display the previous diagnostic message before the current line :LspDiagShow|Display the diagnostics messages from the language server for the current buffer in a new location list.
+:LspDiagFirst|Display the first diagnostic message for the current buffer :LspDiagHighlightDisable|Disable diagnostic message highlights :LspDiagHighlightEnable|Enable diagnostic message highlights :LspDiagNext|Jump to the next diagnostic message after the current position :LspDiagPrev|Jump to the previous diagnostic message before the current position :LspDiagShow|Display the diagnostics messages from the language server for the current buffer in a new location list.
 :LspFold|Fold the current file
 :LspFormat|Format a range of lines in the current file using the language server.
 The **shiftwidth** and **expandtab** values set for the current buffer are used when format is applied.
 The default range is the entire file.